-- the timing and the success of the design of the clinical trials and planned clinical trials of CHS-0214 (our etanercept (Enbrel®) biosimilar candidate); and CHS-1420 (our adalimumab (Humira®) biosimilar candidate); - whether the results of our trials will be sufficient to support domestic or global regulatory approvals for CHS-1701 (our pegfilgrastim (Neulasta®) biosimilar candidate), CHS-0214 and CHS-1420; - the cost, timing and outcomes of litigation involving our potential products; - whether additional trials will be required to support domestic or global regulatory approvals for CHS-1701, CHS-0214 and CHS-1420; - our ability to obtain and maintain regulatory approval of CHS-1701, CHS-0214 and CHS-1420 or our future product candidates; - our ability to build the sales and marketing infrastructure for CHS-1701; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our expectation that our capital resources will be sufficient to fund our operations for at least the next 12 months; - our ability to maintain and establish collaborations or obtain additional funding; - the implementation of strategic plans for our business and product plans; - the initiation, timing, progress and results of future preclinical and clinical studies and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our expectations regarding the scope or enforceability of third party intellectual property rights, or the applicability of such rights to our product candidates; - our reliance on third-party contract manufacturers to supply our product candidates for us; - our reliance on third-party contract research organizations to conduct clinical trials of our product candidates; - the benefits of the use of CHS-1701, CHS-0214 and CHS-1420 and any other product candidates; - the rate and degree of market acceptance of CHS-1701, CHS-0214 and CHS-1420 or any future product candidates; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to manufacture CHS-1701, CHS-0214 and CHS-1420 in conformity with regulatory requirements and to scale up manufacturing capacity of these products for commercial supply; - our ability to compete with companies currently producing the reference products, including Neulasta, Humira and Enbrel and other products in our pipeline that are in preclinical stages of development; - our financial performance; and - developments and projections relating to our competitors and our industry.
+- whether we will be able to resubmit a biologics license application ("BLA"), for CHS-1701 (our pegfilgrastim (Neulasta®) biosimilar candidate) and whether the U.S. Food and Drug Administration ("FDA"), will ultimately approve CHS-1701 for commercialization; - the timing and the success of the design of the clinical trials and planned clinical trials of CHS-1420 (our adalimumab (Humira®) biosimilar candidate); - whether the results of our trials will be sufficient to support domestic or global regulatory approvals for CHS-1701, CHS-1420 and CHS-0214 (our etanercept (Enbrel®) biosimilar candidate); - the cost, timing and outcomes of litigation involving our potential products; - whether additional trials will be required to support domestic or global regulatory approvals for CHS-1701, CHS-1420 and CHS-0214; - our ability to obtain and maintain regulatory approval of CHS-1701, CHS-1420 and CHS-0214 or our future product candidates; - our ability to build the sales and marketing infrastructure for CHS-1701; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our expectation that our capital resources will be sufficient to fund our operations for at least the next 12 months; - our ability to maintain and establish collaborations or obtain additional funding; - the implementation of strategic plans for our business and product plans; - the initiation, timing, progress and results of future preclinical and clinical studies and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - our expectations regarding the scope or enforceability of third party intellectual property rights, or the applicability of such rights to our product candidates; - our reliance on third-party contract manufacturers to supply our product candidates for us; - our reliance on third-party contract research organizations to conduct clinical trials of our product candidates; - the benefits of the use of CHS-1701, CHS-1420 and CHS-0214 and any other product candidates; - the rate and degree of market acceptance of CHS-1701, CHS-1420 and CHS-0214 or any future product candidates; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to manufacture CHS-1701, CHS-1420 and CHS-0214 in conformity with regulatory requirements and to scale up manufacturing capacity of these products for commercial supply; - our ability to compete with companies currently producing the reference products, including Neulasta, Humira and Enbrel and other products in our pipeline that are in preclinical stages of development;

+- our financial performance; and - developments and projections relating to our competitors and our industry.